-The member and associate member will receive annual statements, which reflect the split benefit, in accordance with the requirements of the Superannuation Industry (Supervision) Act 1993 (SIS).
+The member and associate will receive annual statements which reflect the split benefit in accordance with the requirements of the Superannuation Industry (Supervision) Act 1993 (SIS).
+The member spouse will continue to receive annual statements in the normal manner.
+These statements will reflect the impact of the family law split on the member's benefit.